TheCreeper/UselessLocker/README.md

 - Uses RSA + AES128/256 CBC PKCS7.
 - Sends encryption key to a server.
 - Works offline.
+- Opens a webpage to notify the user.
 - Store any necessary files in a zip archive appended to the executable.
-- Opens a webpage to notify the user.
-- Uses only the go standard library.

 ## Requirements